eficode-academy/istio-katas/debugging-with-ephemeral-containers.md

 kubectl exec -it <multitool POD> -- bash
 ```

 and query the web server with a `curl` command.
-You should see the *Welcome to
+You should expect to see the
-nginx!* HTML output from the curl command if everything is working as expected.
+*Welcome to nginx!* HTML output from the curl command.

 ```console
 curl nginx